What Does a Mortgage Broker Need to Know: Key Questions to Ask

 Choosing the right mortgage can feel like a maze.
 A broker acts as a guide through this complex process.
 They have access to a wide range of mortgage products from various lenders.

 A broker evaluates your financial situation and recommends mortgages that fit your needs.
 They look at how much you want to borrow and your monthly repayment capacity.
-They also consider any plans you might have, ensuring the mortgage deal they suggest is flexible enough for your lifestyle changes or unforeseen circumstances.
+They also consider any future plans you might have, ensuring the mortgage deal they suggest is flexible enough for your lifestyle changes or unforeseen circumstances.

 What Is the Mortgage Application Process?